zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	= -\delta_{m,\pm 1} (i E_x + m E_y) 2 \pi i^n \gamma_{1,n}.
 $$

-The value of the second coefficient can be obtained in a similar manner, except, this time, the radial component can no longer be ignored.
+The value of the second coefficient can be obtained in a similar manner (except, this time, the radial component can no longer be ignored).
 Substitution of Equations 17.67 and 17.99-17.103 into 17.97.2 produces the following expression:

 $$ \tag{17.121}
 \small